asuozzo/airbnb-analysis/readme.md

 Great, you've got a massive json file now.
 The problem?
 It's nested and has a ton of excess stuff that we just don't need.
 If you don't want to those headaches, run `3-flattenfile` to get a simpler json file of all the listings.

 ### Get host info for each listing
-If you've got a really massive dataset, you may want to run this script on a smaller file, as it involves loading each page and using Beautiful Soup to parse the information on that page.
+This one is optional; if you've got a really massive dataset, you may want to run this script on a smaller file, as it involves loading each page and using Beautiful Soup to parse the information on that page.
+If you don't get all the hosts the first time around, you can re-run the script and it will try to fill in the blanks.